 Along with its great quality of life, Blount County has historically focused on quality growth, a dedicated and educated workforce, excellent industrial sites and great infrastructure.
 This attention to creating a positive business climate is why companies such as DENSO Manufacturing Tennessee, Inc., Alcoa, Inc. Blount County, Sanford Brands, Cermaspeed, USi, and U.S. Foodservice have chosen to locate in Blount County.

-Located in close proximity to Knoxville, Blount County is home to McGhee Tyson Airport, a major regional airport serving the metropolitan Knoxville area with 120 flights per day and 22 non-stop destinations by five major airlines.
+Located in close proximity to Knoxville, Blount County is home to McGhee Tyson Airport, a major regional airport serving the metropolitan Knoxville area with 30 non-stop destinations.

 The 12th oldest institution of higher learning in the South and known for its academic rigor, Maryville College, a private liberal arts college of about 1000 with several buildings on the National Register of Historic Places, is located in downtown Maryville.
 Also located in Maryville is a satellite campus of Pellissippi State Technical Community College which offers 8 areas of study and 23 majors.